 10. Geothermal Energy:

 Geothermal energy is derived from the Earth's internal heat.
 This heat, primarily generated by radioactive decay in the Earth's core, heats the surrounding rocks and water.
-In geothermal power plants, this thermal energy is used to produce steam, which then drives turbines connected to generators, converting the thermal energy into mechanical energy and then into electrical energy.
+Which means in geothermal power plants, this thermal energy is used to produce steam, which then drives turbines connected to generators, converting the thermal energy into mechanical energy and then into electrical energy.
 The law of conservation of energy ensures that the amount of thermal energy extracted from the Earth is equal to the electrical energy generated, plus any energy losses.

 11. Wind Turbines: